Hamz-a/jeb2frida/README.md

 ## Usage
-1. Put the *GenerateFridaHooks.py* script in the JEB scripts folder.
+1. Put the *GenerateFridaHooks.py* script in the JEB scripts folder;
-2. Edit the script accordingly
+2. Edit the script accordingly;
 3. Run it from JEB GUI or use the following command:

 ```bash